 Chiles Rellenos (CHEE-leh re-YEH-no)

 These pork-stuffed bell peppers are another popular street food item.
 The cooked pork is mixed with sauteed carrots, green beans, potatoes, onions, then seasoned, and stuffed into bell peppers.
 The stuffed peppers are then covered in egg batter and fried.
-Once you order them from your favorite street vendor, the peppers are placed inside a bread roll and garnished with onions and parsley.
+Once you order them from your favorite street vendor, the peppers are placed on a bread roll and garnished with onions and parsley.
 In a restaurant, they might be served with white rice.

 This street-food item fits more in the dessert category and usually available at dinner time.
 Fried egg-shaped balls made with sweet plantains boiled in water along with cinnamon, filled with a sauce made from black beans, chocolate, cinnamon, and topped with sugar.
 Delicious stuff.

-Another traditional dessert, this somewhat fluffy, fried dough balls are served with in a small bowl and covered with a light, anise-flavored syrup.
+Another traditional dessert, this somewhat fluffy, fried dough balls are served in a small bowl and covered with a light, anise-flavored syrup.
 Can be addictive.

 This filling street food comes to Guatemala from neighboring El Salvador.
 It’s a tortilla filled with cheese or pork cracklings, fried to a slight crisp.